ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 8. Re-save as Excel file (xlsx file format).

 ### What's next?
-Read our guidance about checking your prepared grants data using the 360Giving Data Quality Tool.
+Read our guidance to find out how to check your data using the 360Giving Data Quality Tool.